HaxeFlixel/flixel-docs/documentation/00_getting_started/02-hello-world-command-line.html.md

 lime test html5
 ```

+> Note: While compiling, you may see some warnings such as `"Use programPath instead"` (or `"Could not find generated font file"` for HTML5).
+These can safely be ignored.

 If you struggled through any part of this tutorial, ask a question on our [forum](http://forum.haxeflixel.com/). :)

 ![](../images/00_getting_started/hello-world.png)